catalyst-cloud/catalystcloud-docs/source/database.rst

 instance using the ``--users <username>:<password>`` argument it is more than likely that further users will need to be added over time.

-This can be done using the opensrack commandline.
-Below we can see two example of how we can add a new user to our myDB databse.
-One example creates a user that access the databse from any location.
+This can be done using the openstack commandline.
+Below we can see two example of how we can add a new user to our myDB database.
+One example creates a user that can access the databse from any location.
 This is the same behaviour that is displayed when the user is created as part of the initial database instance creation.

 The other example uses the ``--host`` argument which allows a user to be created that only can only connect from the specified IP address.